Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Training Protocol and Stabilization Strategies

 \section{Training Protocol and Stabilization Strategies}

-All experiments follow the defense configurations described in Sec.~\ref{prelim-setup}.
+All experiments follow the defense configurations described in Sec.~\ref{sec:exp}.
 For defense mechanisms whose security signals are derived from the main training branch (i.e., Step-Level and Client-Level), we apply an early-stage stabilization strategy, where client security factors are updated only during the first $R_{\text{f}}=20$ rounds and remain frozen thereafter.
 In contrast, Shadow-Level uses a fixed shadow LoRA branch as its security reference and thus does not apply the early-stage freezing strategy.

-To reduce variance introduced by random LoRA initialization and ensure consistent $\Delta$LoRA statistics across runs, we fix the initial LoRA parameters for all clients at the beginning of federated training.
-This stabilization improves the reliability of LoRA-Probe predictions in early rounds and provides a fair comparison across different defense mechanisms.
+To ensure reproducibility and maintain consistent $\Delta \text{LoRA}$ statistics across runs, we fix the initial LoRA parameters for all clients at the beginning of federated training.
+This reduces randomness introduced by LoRA initialization, improves the reliability of LoRA-Probe predictions in early rounds, and enables a fair comparison across different defense mechanisms.

-For the Shadow-Level mechanism, we additionally fix the learning rate used in shadow updates to a constant value throughout training.
-Since the shadow branch is intended to serve as a stable reference independent of the global model’s evolution, keeping its learning rate constant prevents unintended drift and ensures that shadow-based malicious probabilities remain comparable across rounds.
+For the Shadow-Level mechanism, we additionally fix the learning rate of the shadow branch throughout training.
+Since the shadow branch is used only to generate LoRA updates for probe-based detection and does not participate in the main model training or parameter aggregation, keeping its learning rate constant helps reduce the drift of shadow LoRA updates over rounds and thereby improves the reliability of maliciousness classification.

-\section{Two-stage sigmoid calibration for security weighting}
+\section{Two-Stage Sigmoid Calibration for Security Weighting}

-Across our experiments, detector scores for benign client updates are typically below $0.8$, whereas malicious updates are more likely to yield higher scores.
-To better separate these two regimes and avoid overly aggressive down-weighting for moderately suspicious updates, we adopt a two-stage sigmoid calibration:
+Across our experiments, detector scores for benign client updates are typically below 0.8, whereas those for malicious updates tend to be higher.
+To better separate these two regimes and avoid overly aggressive downweighting for moderately suspicious updates, we adopt a two-stage sigmoid calibration:

 where $\sigma(x)=\frac{1}{1+e^{-x}}$ is the sigmoid function and $k$ controls the sharpness of the transition (we use $k=10$).
 This design ensures $g(s)\in[0,1]$: for $s \in [0,0.8]$, $g(s)\in(0,0.5]$ increases smoothly, yielding a mild penalty; for $s \in (0.8,1]$, $g(s)\in(0.5,1)$, resulting in a stronger penalty for highly suspicious updates.